 In connection with his retirement, Mr. Belknap remained eligible to receive his short-term incentive award based on the Company's actual performance for fiscal 2024.
 With respect to Mr. Dunn, the Board, based on the recommendation of the Committee, approved increasing his target short-term incentive award opportunity (expressed a percentage of based salary) to 75% of his base salary for the period beginning on August 1, 2024 through the end of fiscal 2024, and his weighted average short-term incentive award opportunity for fiscal 2024 was 45%.
-Prior to his appointment, Mr. Dunn's short-term incentive award opportunity for fiscal 2024 was tied to a different bonus plan than the other NEOs.
-Specifically, 65% of Mr. Dunn's short-term incentive award opportunity was tied to the Company's Adjusted EBITDA achievement as opposed to the 60% tied to Bonus Plan EBITDA achievement for the other NEOs; 5% was tied to the Grow Community Count metric as opposed to 10% for the other NEOs; 5% was tied to the Employee Engagement and Performance Management metric as opposed to 5% for the other NEOs.
+Prior to his appointment, Mr. Dunn's short-term incentive award opportunity for fiscal 2024 was 45%.
+Prior to his appointment, Mr. Dunn's short-term incentive award opportunity was tied to a different bonus plan than the other NEOs.
+Specifically, 65% of Mr. Dunn's short-term incentive award opportunity was tied to the Company's Adjusted EBITDA achievement as opposed to the 60% tied to Bonus Plan EBITDA achievement for the other NEOs; 5% was tied to the Grow Community Count metric as opposed to 10% for the other NEOs; 5% was tied to the Activate New Communities metric as opposed to 10% for the other NEOs; 5% was tied to the Activate New Communities metric as opposed to 5% for the other NEOs.